delvedor/find-my-way/README.md

 #### find(method, path [, version])
 Return (if present) the route registered in *method:path*.<br>
 The path must be sanitized, all the parameters and wildcards are decoded automatically.<br/>
-You can also pass an optional version string, which should be conform to the [semver](https://semver.org/) specification.
+You can also pass an optional version string.
+In case of the default versioning strategy it should be conform to the [semver](https://semver.org/) specification.
 ```js
 router.find('GET', '/example')
 // => { handler: Function, params: Object, store: Object}